rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 published: true
 ---

 *Here are some expanded notes on one of the most marvellous things I've been involved with.
 I'm incredibly grateful to everyone who helped to make this happen.
-I didn't do it by myself, it's an example of good people working together and good conditions allowing. <a href="https://services.blog.gov.uk/2025/04/02/adding-sustainability-to-the-government-design-principles/">You can also read our official and approved blog post</a>.*
+I didn't do it by myself, it's an example of good people and the right conditions. <a href="https://services.blog.gov.uk/2025/04/02/adding-sustainability-to-the-government-design-principles/">You can also read our official and approved blog post</a>.*

 <hr>